rgordonr/ets_instructions/README.md

 Please try to find the category that best fits your activity.
 If no category exists, feel free to type out your own activity.

-After you are done describing what you were doing, you then tell us about who was also present and where the activity occured.
+After you are done describing what you were doing, you then tell us about who was also present and where the activity occurred.
 Once you submit your response, you'll be taken back to the previous page.
 For me, it now looks like this:

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/11.png" width="400">